Backpropagation in hyperbolic chaos via adjoint shadowing: Introduction

-The expression of $SC$ in (a) by $\cS$ is `adjoint', means that the main term $\nu$ can be computed by a recursive relation on an orbit, and does not depend on the parameter, or $X$.
+\Cref{s:appdiscrete} and \cref{s:appaslf} explain and discuss the utilities of each characterization in the adjoint shadowing lemma, for both discrete- and continuous-time.
+First, the expression of $SC$ in (a) by $\cS$ gives an `adjoint' method for $SC$, which means that the main term $\nu$ can be computed by a few recursive relations on an orbit, and does not depend on the parameter, or $X$: this typically requires some non-trivial characterizations of some adjoint operators, hence the name.
 The integration in $SC$ can also be sampled on an orbit.

 The governing equation in (c) is the same as the conventional backpropagation method, but here we added boundedness.
-This allows the shadowing covector and hence the shadowing contribution be efficiently computed via the nonintrusive shadowing algorithm in \cite{Ni_nilsas,Blonigan_2017_adjoint_NILSS}.
-Nonintrusive means to solve $O(u)$ many solutions of the most basic recursive relations on one orbit, where $u$ is the unstable dimension.
-The nonintrusive adjoint shadowing algorithm was used on a $10^6$ dimensional fluid problem; the cost was on the same order of simulating the flow, and the shadowing contribution is a useful approximation of the linear response.
+This allows the shadowing covector and hence the shadowing contribution be efficiently computed via the nonintrusive shadowing algorithm in \cite{Ni_nilsas} (also see \cite{Blonigan_2017_adjoint_NILSS}, which is explained at the end of \cref{s:appaslf}).
+Nonintrusive means to compute $O(u)$ many vectors recursively on one orbit, where $u$ is the unstable dimension.
+The nonintrusive adjoint shadowing algorithm was used on a $10^6$ dimensional fluid problem; the cost was on the same order of simulating the flow, and the shadowing contribution is a useful approximation of the entire linear response.

 Somewhat surprisingly, using (b), we can see that the other part of the linear response, the unstable contribution, can also be expressed by $\cS$ applied on an equivariant divergence.
 This allows the unstable contribution be also computed with $O(u)$ cost per step.
 The adjoint theory and algorithm for the unstable contribution of discrete-time systems are in \cite{TrsfOprt,far}.
-The continuous-time case will be solved in a forthcoming paper, using the adjoint shadowing lemma in continuous-time.
+The theory of continuous-time case uses adjoint shadowing lemma in continuous-time \cite{vdivF}.

+\Cref{s:future} discusses a plausible future line of study: adding randomness.
+It is known that many systems do not have linear response due to lacking hyperbolicity.
+However, engineers can still ask for approximate derivatives.
+The most plausible solution seems to be adding local noise to bad regions with poor hyperbolicity.
+Then we can use the kernel differentiation trick to circumvent the bad properties of the dynamics.
+However, this potential program still misses a few key techniques, in particular, we need formulas for the random and deterministic regions to communicate.